Importers Notice of Application - 2000

 Drug Enforcement Administration

-Pursuant to Section 1008 of the Controlled Substances Import and Export Act (21 U.S.C.
-958(i)), the Attorney General shall, prior to issuing a registration under this section to a bulk manufacturer of a controlled substance in Schedule I or II and prior to issuing a regulation under section 1002(a) authorizing the importation of such a substance, provide manufacturers holding registrations for the bulk manufacture of the substance an opportunity for a hearing.
+Pursuant to Section 1008 of the Controlled Substance Import and Export Act (21 U.S.C.
+958(i)), the Attorney General shall, prior to issuing a registration under this Section to a bulk manufacturer of a controlled substance in Schedule I or II and prior to issuing a regulation under Section 1002(a) authorizing the important of such a substance, provide manufacturers holding registrations for the bulk manufacture of the substance an opportunity for a hearing.

-Therefore, in accordance with Sec.
-1301.34 of title 21, Code of Federal Regulations (CFR), notice is hereby given that on October 19, 1999, Chirex Technology Center, Inc., DBA Chirex Cauldron, 383 Phoenixville Pike, Malvern, Pennsylvania 19355, made application by letter to the Drug Enforcement Administration to be registered as an importer of amphetamine (1100), a basic class of controlled substance listed in Schedule II.
+Therefore, in accordance with Section 1301.34 of Title 21, Code of Federal Regulations (CFR), notice is hereby given that on February 27, 2000, Lipomed, Inc., One Broadway, Cambridge, Massachusetts 02142, made application to the Drug Enforcement Administration to be registered as an importer of the basic classes of controlled substances listed below:

 John H. King,